postlund/pyatv/docs/development/scan_pair_and_connect.md

 all identifiers used by a device will work even if a service is no longer present, e.g. when disabling AirPlay.

+## Enabled and disabled services

+Each service has an *enabled* flag, indicating if pyatv should connect to the service or not.
+The main reason for adding a disabled service in contrast to ignoring it is that pyatv can extract device information from that service, e.g. unique identifiers.
+This is for instance the case with MRP on tvOS 15, where MRP no longer can be connected to but we still want to collect its unique identifier.

 # Pair

 Calling {% include api i="pyatv.pair" %} returns a _pairing handler_ conforming to the interface